-Kindly consult the complete Students' Complaint Policy and Grievance Appeals Procedure to the next stage for i to the next stage for fairness and satisfactory resolution.
+Kindly consult the complete Student Grievance and Complaint Policy to the next stage for i affices and satisfactory resolution.
 Steps Processes Step 1 Programme Coordinator/Officer or Campus Manager or Department 5 Days to complete or School Head On receipt of a written complaint, the Programme Coordinator or Programme Officer, Campus Manager, Heads of Department (HOD) or Head of School (HOS) will investigate the matter further, and, if necessary, conduct an informal hearing with the student and other relevant parties.
 The Department of Student Affairs (DSA) should be notified in writing of all attempts made to resolve the issue at this level.
 If not mutually resolved the student has the option to seek mediation.
 Mediation (Completed within a Semester) Mediation is an informal process involving a neutral third party who will assist in resolving the issue mutually.
 If the student is not satisfied with the outcome of the Mediation, the student may file a Formal Complaint and escalate the matter to the Dean within five (5) days of conclusion of Mediation.
-Step 2 Dean 10 Days to The Dean will review the written complaint and and/or meet with complete the parties to further clarify and investigate the issue to either grant or deny the redress sought or provide alternate remedies within ten (10) days.
-The Dean's report signed by the student and the Student Complaint Form are sent to the student's file in the Registry.